viper4gh/CREST2/README.md

 Any web browser or HTTP client will be able to access the data both locally and inside the local network, which facilitates easy add-on development in any language (e.g. JavaScript, Java, C, C++, C#, etc. etc.) and platform (e.g. web browser, iOS, Android, Windows Phone or other) with a vast array of client REST libraries at your disposal.

-* See http://www.wmdportal.com/projects/project-cars-2/ for more info on Project CARS.
+* See https://www.projectcarsgame.com/ for more info on Project CARS.
-* Latest binary download is always available at http://cars-rest-api.com/#downloads
+* Latest binary download is always available at https://drive.google.com/drive/folders/1zx12hGJttkTa0aG1jIO9AZ28VM7cDj-J

 # Building from source

 1. Download the source code
-2. Open it up in Visual Studio 2013
+2. Open it up in Visual Studio 2017

 The project won't build without the proper setup of zlib.
 To properly enable zlib:

+(Must be updated)
 1. Download and extract the compiled zlib.dll from http://www.zlib.net
 2. Follow the directions in USAGE.txt to enable it in the project.
 More specifically this means: